gboeing/osmnx/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Read these instructions carefully**
+**Read these instructions carefully.
+Use the template below and fill out every section.
+Your issue will be automatically closed if you don't provide all of the information requested in the template, because we need this information to assist you.
+Before you proceed, review the contributing guidelines in the CONTRIBUTING.md file.**

 Please don't use the issue tracker to ask "how-to" or usage questions.
 If asked here, they will be closed automatically.
-Instead, ask "how-to" and usage questions on [StackOverflow](https://stackoverflow.com/).
+Instead, ask "how-to" and usage questions on [StackOverflow](https://stackoverflow.com/search?q=osmnx).
+If you installed OSMnx via conda and are experiencing installation problems, please open an issue at its [feedstock](https://github.com/conda-forge/osmnx-feedstock/issues) instead.

 Bug reports are for reporting a bug you have found in OSMnx's codebase.
-Your issue will be closed automatically if you don't provide the requested information that we need in order to help you.
-Before you proceed, review the contributing guidelines in this repo's CONTRIBUTING.md file.
-If you installed OSMnx via conda and are experiencing installation problems, please open an issue at its [feedstock](https://github.com/conda-forge/osmnx-feedstock/issues).
-If you've found a problem in OSMnx itself, first search the open/closed issues and StackOverflow to see if the problem has already been noted.
+First search the open/closed issues and StackOverflow to see if the problem has already been noted.
 If it hasn't, fill in the bug reporting template below.

-We need this information to assist you:
+**Do not delete the following template.
+Fill it out completely.**

+  - [ ] I have read the OSMnx [contributing guidelines](../blob/main/CONTRIBUTING.md)
+  - [ ] I have read the OSMnx [documentation](https://osmnx.readthedocs.io/) and [usage examples](https://github.com/gboeing/osmnx-examples)
+  - [ ] I have searched the open/closed issues and [StackOverflow](https://stackoverflow.com/search?q=osmnx) for problems similar to mine

 **Problem description**
   - What did you do?